belav/csharpier/Docs/CLI.md

 ### --check
 Used to check if your files are already formatted.
 Outputs any files that have not already been formatted.
 This will return exit code 1 if there are unformatted files which is useful for CI pipelines.

+### --cache
+When this option is enabled the following are used as cache keys and a file is only formatted if one of them has changed.
+* CSharpier Version
+* CSharpier Options
+* Content of the file

+The cache is stored at `[LocalApplicationData]/CSharpier/.formattingCache`.

 ### --fast
 CSharpier validates the changes it makes to a file.